devcontainers/spec/proposals/devcontainer-features-distribution.md

 - For Feature authors, create a "self-service" way to publish a Feature, either publicly or privately, that is not centrally controlled.
 - For users, provide the ability to validate the integrity of fetched Feature assets.
 - For users, provide the ability to pin to a particular version (absolute, or semantic version) of a Feature to allow for consistent, repeatable environments.
-- Provide the ability to standardize publishing such that [supporting tools](../docs/specs/supporting-tools.md) may implement whatever their own mechanism to aid Feature discoverability as they see fit.
+- Provide the ability to standardize publishing such that [supporting tools](../docs/specs/supporting-tools.md) may implement their own mechanism to aid Feature discoverability as they see fit.

 > **Tip:** This section covers details on the Features specification.
 If you are looking for summarized information on creating your own Features, see the [template](https://github.com/devcontainers/feature-template) and [core Features](https://github.com/devcontainers/features) repositories.